kingstinct/react-native-device-activity/README.md

 ⚠️ If you don't do all the above you will run in to a lot of strange provisioning errors.

-## Limitations and weird/notable things

-- The DeviceActivitySelectionView is prone to crashes, which is outside of our control.
-The best we can do is provide fallback views that allows the user to know what's happening and reload the view.
-- If you've asked about the authorization status once and the user after that revokes it outside the app, the native APIs won't reflect this until the app is restarted.
-- requestAuthorization() can be called multiple times, even when the user has already denied permission.

 # Contributing

 Contributions are very welcome!
 Please refer to guidelines described in the [contributing guide](https://github.com/expo/expo#contributing).

+# Weird behaviors ⚠️

+- Authorization changes outside app not captured
+When we've asked whether the user has authorized us to use screen time, and the state is changed outside the app, the native API doesn't update until the app restarts, i.e. this flow:
+  1. Ask for current permission
+  2. Change permission outside the app
+  3. Ask for current permission again will return same as (1)
+  4. **Workaround: restart the app**

+- We can both request and revoke permissions as we like, and how many times we like, even when the user has denied permissions.
+This is very unlike most authorization flows on iOS.

+- When calling `getAuthorizationStatus` it can sometimes return `notDetermined` even though the user has already made a choice, this comes with a delay.
+Workaround: keep polling the status for a while (`pollAuthorizationStatus` is a convenience function for this).

+- The DeviceActivitySelectionView is prone to crashes, which is outside of our control.
+The best we can do is provide fallback views that allows the user to know what's happening and reload the view.

+# Troubleshooting 📱
+The Screen Time APIs are known to be very finnicky.
+Here are some things you can try to troubleshoot events not being reported:

+- Disable Low Power Mode (mentioned by Apple Community Specialist [here](https://discussions.apple.com/thread/254808070)) 🪫
+- Turn off/turn on app & website activity
+- Disable/reenable sync between devices for screen time
+- Restart device
+- Make sure device is not low on storage (mentioned by Apple Community Specialist [here](https://discussions.apple.com/thread/254808070)) 💾
+- Upgrade iOS version
+- Content & Privacy Restrictions: If any restrictions are enabled under Screen Time’s Content & Privacy Restrictions, ensure none are blocking your app.
+- Reset all device settings